PKU-ICST-MIPL/TCLSTA_TCSVT2018/README.md

 ## Usage

-1. The training of spatial-temporal attention model.
+1. The training of spatial-temporal attention model. <\br>
 For the stable convergence of spatial-temporal attention model, we take the following training steps:

   1) Train ```Connection network``` and ```Spatial-level attention network``` jointly and get the spatial attention model.